-Eventually, additional corridors are planned for other parts of the county, as noted in the Countywide Tranist Corridors Functional Master Plan.
+Additional corridors are planned for other parts of the county, as noted in the Countywide Tranist Corridors Functional Master Plan.

 County residents, workers, and visitors need a more pleasant, less expensive, and easier way to get around the county.
 BRT is an affordable, flexible option that would use existing roads to increase the county's transportation connections among communities while providing frequent, reliable service: getting people to and from jobs, homes, shopping, entertainment, schools, medical facilities, and more.

 At this point, most of the BRT corridors under study are not far enough along in the design process for MCDOT and the State of Maryland to predict the final cost.
 Issues such as where specifically the stations will be located, whether the BRT will operate in its own separate lanes, in the median, or in mixed traffic, and construction and operation will have critical roles in determining the future cost of a line.

 MCDOT has received an award as a result of its application to the USDOT's Tiger VIII grant program.
 The grant could provide funds for the BRT project on U.S. 29.
 See more details on our Tiger Grant page.